Recent Advances in End-to-End Automatic Speech Recognition: End-to-end models

 \section{End-to-end models}

 The most popular E2E techniques for ASR are: (a) Connectionist Temporal Classification (CTC) \cite{graves2006connectionist}, (b) Attention-based Encoder-Decoder (AED) \cite{cho2014learning, Attention-bahdanau2014}, and (c) recurrent neural network Transducer (RNN-T) \cite{Graves-RNNSeqTransduction}.
-Among them, RNN-T provides a natural solution to streaming ASR with high ASR accuracy, ideal for industrial application.
+Among them, RNN-T provides a natural solution to streaming ASR with high accuracy and low latency, ideal for industrial application.
 These three most popular E2E techniques are illustrated in Figure \ref{fig:e2e}.
 In this section, we will give a short overview of them.